aidotse/DecentralizedAI/gossip_lr_ros/README.md

 __*Note:*__ ROS environment setup (through `source devel/setup.bash`), is required, but only required once for each terminal!

 In the example above, both clients are launched through the same ROS launch file.
 The clients can instead be launched separately and with different parameters.
-For a more advanced example of jointly training a CNN model using wo clients, use the following steps:
+For a more advanced example of jointly training a CNN model using two clients, use the following steps:

 1. In a terminal, launch the first `client`:
 ```